okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

-## 13 - Enable/disable valve
+## 13 - Enable/disable extra device
-Turn the valve output on or off
+Turn the extra device output on or off

 Payload